koii-network/docs/concepts/glossary.md

 ## Decentralized Exchange (DEX)

-A peer-to-peer exchange that allows users to trade cryptocurrencies without the need for a mediator
+A peer-to-peer exchange that allows users to trade cryptocurrencies without the need for a mediator.

 ## Decentralized Autonomous Organization (DAO)

-A network of people with no central leadership, and is collectively owned and governed by its members
+A network of people with no central leadership, and is collectively owned and governed by its members.

 ## Signature (Cryptographic Signature)

-A mathematical operation that allows someone to prove their ownership of their wallet, coin, or data
+A mathematical operation that allows someone to prove their ownership of their wallet, coin, or data.

 ## Key Pair

-A combination of a public key and a private key that helps encrypt information that guarantees data is protected at a higher security level
+A combination of a public key and a private key helps encrypt information that guarantees data is protected at a higher security level.

 ## Whitepaper

-A document crypto projects release the provide investors with technical information about its purpose
+A document crypto projects release that provides investors with technical information about its purpose.

 ## Wrapped Tokens